casper288/casper288/README.md

 - 🔹 Missions Lead developer : 640 € / day
 - 🔹 CTO Missions : 720 € / day

-📫 Feel free to find all my information on my website.
+📫 Feel free to find all my information on my website : https://davidbilliere.com

 <!---
 casper288/casper288 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.